kvasdopil/ui-gen/README.md

 4. **Profile Menu**: After signing in, click the avatar to see your profile menu with name, email, and logout option

 **Note**: UI generation requires authentication.
 You must be signed in to create or modify screens.

+**Auth Flow Preservation**: If you try to create or modify a screen without being authenticated, the system will:

+1. Save your prompt automatically
+2. Prompt you to sign in with Google
+3. After authentication, automatically restore your prompt and continue the generation process
+4. You won't lose your work - the screen will be created/modified seamlessly after you authenticate

 ### Initial Generation